 Safety and health in micro and small enterprises in the EU: the view from the workplace

-This report presents the findings of a study on understandings and experiences of occupational safety and health (OSH) in 162 micro and small enterprises (MSEs) selected from a range of economic sectors in nine EU Member States.
+This report presents the findings of a study on understandings and experiences of occupational safety and health (OSH) in 162 micro and small enterprises (MSEs) selected from a range of economic sectors in nine EU Member States: Belgium, Denmark, Estonia, France, Germany, Italy, Romania, Sweden and United Kingdom.
 Each case study involved a visit to the participating company and interviews with the owner-manager and a worker, as well as observations of the activities of the enterprise.

-Some of the most commonly observed attitudes among the MSEs studied included external characteristics influencing business and OSH practices in MSEs, including national regulatory and socio-economic contexts.
+Some of the most commonly observed attitudes among the MSEs studied included having a strongly reactive approach, perceiving ‘common sense’ as a sufficient OSH measure and underestimating health risks.
+There are also obvious external characteristics influencing business and OSH practices in MSEs, including national regulatory and socio-economic contexts.
 The report discusses the implications of those attitudes and contexts.